Eiko Jones Photography

-Eiko Jones Photography presents unique portrayals of our world through the lens of a camera.
-Specializing in dramatic and surreal images from above and below the suface of the water.
+Presenting unique portrayals of our world through the lens of a camera.
+Specializing in dramatic underwater and topside images.

-With a big emphasis on water photography, images of mountains, lakes, rivers, and oceans, and the salmon, trout and other life forms that inhabit these areas make up a lot of Eiko Jones’ body of work.
-While all aspects of the natural world are of interest, Pacific Salmon have become one of his primary subjects.
+With a big emphasis on water based photography, images of mountains, lakes, rivers, and oceans, and the salmon, trout and other life forms that inhabit these areas make up a lot of Eiko Jones’ body of work.
+While all aspects of the natural world are of interest, underwater photography of Pacific Salmon has become one of his primary objectives.
 Living in Campbell River has it’s advantages as it is centered in prime Salmon habitat and all five species of salmon make their way into the surrounding rivers each year.
-The salmon and the watersheds of British Columbia that they return to has become a central driving theme for Eiko.
+The salmon and the watersheds of British Columbia that they return to have become a central driving theme for Eiko.

 Recent Blog posts